 Getting your own home is an exciting time.
 It's a big step and will take you on quite a journey.

-Find out how much you can borrow before you start house hunting - so you know how much you can afford before you put in an offer!
+Find out how much you can borrow - so you'll know how much you can afford before you put in an offer.

-So, you've made a successful offer on a property.
+So, you've made an offer on a property.
 Exciting times!
-Now you need to meet any outstanding pre-approval conditions, so we can move onto formal approval.
+To move to formal approval you'll need to meet any outstanding pre-approval conditions.
+Then we'll send you documents to sign.

 We aim to support you through your home loan journey.
 The application process is just the beginning.
 Now you will begin to manage your home loan.

 Always friendly, always easy, no mess, no fuss.
 Never had an issue.
 Very happy with our service over the years with prompt correspondence and easy-going staff and local call centre... big plus!